yingjieweb/league-ui/README.md

 ```

 ## Copyright Statement
-I love playing League of Legends, so I built this just for fun but not for commercial purpose.
+I love playing League of Legends, so I built this just for fun but not for commercial purposes.
-**Please note: some images, logos are from League of Legends made by Riot Games.
-If you want to use this lib for commercial purpose,
-you have to obey those licences and place a proper licence for your project.**
+**Please note: some images and logos are from League of Legends made by Riot Games.
+If you want to use this lib for commercial purposes, you have to obey those licenses and place a proper license for your project.**